luyilin/Aoba/README.md

 The project is build by [poi](https://github.com/egoist/poi), then we need not git clone && run build to get a resume, just use it.
 The design is inspired by the cute [resume](https://github.com/DIYgod/Resume) by DIYgod.
 Thanks for the awesome work they done.

-The name is inspired by lovely Aoba Suzukaze in 《new game!》, maybe it can be a gift for young people who enter the workforce, with my best wishes.
+The name is inspired by lovely Aoba Suzukaze in *New Game!*, maybe it can be a gift for young people who enter the workforce, with my best wishes.

 ![Aoba Suzukaze](https://wx3.sinaimg.cn/mw690/a2117cdbly1fm7csm5gopj208z07ijvh.jpg)